agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-04-19-jwt-hardening/README.md

 DID domain matching (solution 3. in the previous section) might also solve this security issue in some scenarios.
 The DID of the consumer available as issuer of the JWT can be matched against the URL of the request sender.
 Nonetheless, resolving the origin URL can have complications as this can be manipulated by network components like gateways, leaving with no reliable way to get to this information.

-Initially we decide to go with no solution other than preventing JWT leaks themselves through common security best practices.
+Given the lower probability of this security issue, we decide to go with no solution other than preventing JWT leaks themselves through common security best practices.